 Online Homework and Practice: For every section in the textbook listed in the syllabus course schedule (last page of this syllabus), there is a homework assignment.
 Every homework assignment will consist of 10 multiple-choice questions drawn randomly from a test bank of problems.
 To pass an assignment, you must get a grade of at least 70%.
 You may attempt the assignment as many times as you like.
 Each homework assignment is completed online where you will earn a pass code.
+You may complete the homework either in Canvas, or you may go to https://holt.blue/MTH_243/homework_online.html

-Go to https://holt.blue/MTH 243/homework.html and follow the instructions for completing and submitting homework.
+Please follow the instructions for completing and submitting homework.
 When you earn a pass code, you will upload it into Canvas.